 Carpal tunnel syndrome usually creates pain and tingling in your hand because of pressure on the median nerve in your wrist.
 The median nerve and several tendons run from your forearm to your hand through a small space in your wrist called the carpal tunnel.
-The median nerve controls movement and feeling in your thumb and first three fingers (not your little finger).
+The median nerve controls movement and feeling in your thumb and first three fingers.

 What causes carpal tunnel syndrome?

 The pain associated with carpal tunnel syndrome is caused by pressure on the median nerve, which in turn occurs from swelling or anything that makes the carpal tunnel smaller.
-Conditions or activities that can lead to carpal tunnel syndrome include: Wrist injuries and bone spurs, making the same hand movements repeatedly – especially if the wrist is bent down, making the same wrist movements repeatedly, obesity, pregnancy, illnesses such as hypothyroidism, rheumatoid arthritis and diabetes, and, last but not least, smoking, because it can reduce the blood flow to the median nerve.
+Conditions or activities that can lead to carpal tunnel syndrome include: Wrist injuries and bone spurs, making the same hand movements repeatedly (especially if the wrist is bent down), obesity, pregnancy, illnesses such as hypothyroidism, rheumatoid arthritis, diabetes, and, last but not least, smoking, because it can reduce the blood flow to the median nerve.

 What are the symptoms?